rogerinn/md/monorepo/readme.md

 $ git clone {repository URL}
 ```

-### Env Configuration
+### .env and DataBase Configuration

-- Now you need the .env configuration.
+- To configure the .env and DataBase, contact one of the project's developers.

+> !To make sure that everything is right, perform a test on an endpoint with the developer.